 Jimenez-Joseph had been in solitary confinement since April 27 after he had jumped from a second floor walkway at the detention center to the first floor, said Danny Jackson, special agent with the Georgia Bureau of Investigation, which is investigating the incident.

-“They stated that he was always clowning around and trying to get attention, and whenever he did what he did – as far as jumping over the railing – they deemed that an incident that warranted placing him in solitary or confinement, which they did,” Jackson said.
+“They stated that he was always clowning around and trying to get attention, and whenever he did what he did – as far as jumping over the railing – they deemed that an incident that warranted placing him in solitary or isolation, which they did,” Jackson said.

 Bryan Cox, a spokesperson for ICE, said Jimenez-Joseph had been placed in “disciplinary segregation” for a violation of facility rules and had been scheduled to be released this week.